Container Management

 Overview of available container profiles.

 The Container Profiles page lists all container profiles defined in the organization.
-Each row in the table shows the following information:
+Each table row displays the following information:

 • Name: the name of the Container Profile.